Master Theses

 Suggested Competencies: Python/MATLAB

-Improving the design of rotating parts of wind turbine through metamaterial technology
+Improving the design of rotating parts of wind turbines through metamaterial technology

 Supervisors: Dr. Vasilis Dertimanis (), Prof. Dr. Eleni Chatzi